Handles¶

 add the C source location if we’re running under debug for

 extra clarification.
-The fourth parameter for a ^system-error
+The fourth parameter for a ^system-error is,

-in effect, errno
+in effect, errno.

 Finally, we can construct a condition, of the “system error” type which is expecting a further four arguments including the re-constituted strings from the two output string handles.